 9. Check for Malware

 Malware could be the generic reason for browser crash and other related issues.
-Google offers a Chrome cleanup tool for Windows based PCs.
-Install the cleanup tool and check your PC for the malware that could cause browser crashes.
+Google offers a Chrome cleanup tool for Windows based computers.
+Earlier, this was available as a separate that you need to Install.
+However, this is available as part of Chrome settings.
+You can use this cleanup tool and check your PC for the malware that could cause browser crashes.

 If you are on Mac, ideally there should be no malware when running with the latest version of macOS.
 If you find any suspicious app on your Mac, just trash it and cleanup.